anirudhb123/Online-Auction-Optimization/README.md

 ## Introduction

-In this project, we implement and simulate two budget-pacing algorithms for online auctions that are defined in our paper:
+In this project, we implement and simulate two algorithms for online auctions that are defined in our paper:

 1. **Myopic Algorithm:** Uses a UCB-style CTR prediction approach to optimize bids.
 2. **Non-Myopic Algorithm:** Balances exploration and exploitation in CTR prediction to optimize bids over a longer horizon.